ETJeanMachine/advent-of-code/2024/README.md

 # Advent of Code 2024

-To run this project, simply install `cargo` and run within the 2024 directory:
+To run this project, first copy `.env.example` into a `.env` file and paste your Advent of Code session token into it.
+Then, using `cargo` run the below within the 2024 directory:

 ```bash
 cargo run <DAY>